METAPOETICS VI/VI

 and passions.
 Hopes and prevarications.

-I combine, refine, and distill these
+I refine, combine, and distill these

-elements to produce an essence which I
+elements to produce a mixture which I

 transmute into a volatile golden flux.